 The conference is co-sponsored by Research Consortium Laws of Surveillance and Security, University of Helsinki.

-8:30-9:00 Registration and Opening Remarks by Dr. Bilyana Petkova (Maastricht University and Yale Information Society Project) and Professor Tuomas Ojanen (Director of Research Consortium Laws of Surveillance and Security, University of Helsinki)
+8:30-9:00 Registration and Opening Remarks by Assistant Professor Bilyana Petkova (Maastricht University and Yale Information Society Project) and Professor Tuomas Ojanen (Director of Research Consortium Laws of Surveillance and Security, University of Helsinki)

 9:00-9:30 Keynote Address: Freedom of Speech in a Digital Age by Dr. Gavin Philipson, Professor of Law, Durham Law School

 - Moderator: Assistant Professor Bilyana Petkova, Maastricht University

 - Panellist Paolo Cesarini, Head of Unit, European Commission DG Connect